AdobeDocs/experience-manager-65.en/help/sites-authoring/adobe-campaign-components.md

 seo-title: Adobe Campaign Components
 description: When you integrate with Adobe Campaign, you have components available for when working with newsletters and with forms
 seo-description: When you integrate with Adobe Campaign, you have components available for when working with newsletters and with forms
-uuid: a858d5ca-aa6e-4bde-92db-a6dcd8b48ae6
+uuid: d1fb8649-8aae-49a5-8663-1b7cb74ee0e7
 contentOwner: Chris Bohnert
-products: SG_EXPERIENCEMANAGER/6.5/SITES
+products: SG_EXPERIENCEMANAGER/6.4/SITES
 content-type: reference
 topic-tags: personalization
-discoiquuid: 9da34dab-7e89-4127-ab26-532687746b2a
+discoiquuid: f328cd1e-30a3-42d2-88b7-64455ee9eb1f
-docset: aem65

 ---

 # Adobe Campaign Components{#adobe-campaign-components}

 When you integrate with Adobe Campaign, you have components available for when working with newsletters and with forms.
 Both are described in this document.

->[!CAUTION]
->
->The AEM email components have been deprecated.
-Due to the nature of email, which merges content and style, the email components provided out-of-the-box by AEM become of limited reuse for customers because of the need to implement custom styles into whatever components are required for projects.
->
->Email components can be implemented on project level, and the deprecated AEM email components illustrate how that can be achieved.
-However these deprecated components should not be used on projects.

 ## Adobe Campaign Newsletter Components {#adobe-campaign-newsletter-components}

-All the Campaign components follow the best practices outlined in [Best Practices for Email Templates](/help/sites-administering//best-practices-for-email-templates.md) and are based on the Adobe markup language [HTL](https://helpx.adobe.com/experience-manager/htl/using/overview.html).
+All the Campaign components follow the best practices outlined in [Best Practices for Email Templates](/help/sites-administering/best-practices-for-email-templates.md) and are based on the Adobe markup language [HTL](https://helpx.adobe.com/experience-manager/htl/using/overview.html).

-When you open a newsletter/email that is configured to integrate with Adobe Campaign, you should see the following components in the **Adobe Campaign Newsletter **section:
+When you open a newsletter/email that is configured to integrate with Adobe Campaign, you should see the following components in the **Adobe Campaign Newsletter** section:

 * Heading (Campaign)
 * Image (Campaign)